Overview

 We care about broadcasting too

-Our campaign is not just about the region.
-We also firmly believe that to maintain its vitality, broadcasting requires a stronger presence in the regions.
+We believe that to maintain its vitality, broadcasting requires a stronger presence in the regions.
 A presence where programmes are made and where ideas are conceived.
-Certainly, a region as large or vital as the Midlands deserves more facilities than just local news studios.
+Certainly, a region as large or vital as the Midlands deserves more production facilities than local news studios.

 The way in which people gather information and obtain their entertainment is now changing so fast that the BBC and other mainstream broadcasters will find their role is diminishing and with it, the relevance and esteem that many people hold for them.